Andrew-Draganov/GiDR-DUN/readme.md

 ## Overview

-This library has the following implementations of UMAP, TSNE, and Uniform UMAP
+This library has the following implementations of UMAP, TSNE, and GiDR\_DUN
- - Numba \-\- UMAP, Uniform UMAP
+ - Numba \-\- UMAP, GiDR\_DUN
- - Cython \-\- UMAP, TSNE, Uniform UMAP
+ - Cython \-\- UMAP, TSNE, GiDR\_DUN
- - Cuda \-\- Uniform UMAP
+ - Cuda \-\- GiDR\_DUN
+ - Pytorch \-\- GiDR\_DUN

 You can test each of the above by running the `dim_reduce_dataset.py` script.
 Command-line params will dictate whether you run the numba, cython, or GPU implementation.
 We list some examples for calling these below:
- - To run TSNE with Cython, call `python dim_reduce_dataset.py --optimize-method tsne --normalized`
+ - To run our implementation of TSNE with Cython, call `python dim_reduce_dataset.py --optimize-method tsne --normalized`
+ - To run our implementation of UMAP in cython, call `python dim_reduce_dataset.py --optimize-method umap --sym-attraction`
- - To run Uniform UMAP in numba, call `python dim_reduce_dataset.py --optimize-method umap --numba --sym-attraction`
+ - To instead run our implementation of UMAP in numba, call `python dim_reduce_dataset.py --optimize-method umap --numba --sym-attraction`
+ - To run on the GPU, call `python dim_reduce_dataset.py --gpu`
+ - To run on the GPU with pytorch, call `python dim_reduce_dataset.py --gpu --torch` Further examples are listed in the `run_cpu_test` make target, which performs several quick experiments.

- - To run on the GPU, call `python dim_reduce_dataset.py --gpu` The script defaults to running Uniform UMAP in Cython on the MNIST dataset.
+The script defaults to running GiDR\_DUN in Cython on the MNIST dataset.

 ## Installation

-All installs begin with the base `setup.py` file from the home directory.

-### Cython installation
-After this, you can compile the cython code by calling `python setup_cython.py install`.
-This requires a compiler with `OpenMP`, which is a default on Linux machines.
-For Mac, you first need to install a version of `LLVM` with `OpenMP` and perform the compilation with this.
-This can simply be done by calling `brew install llvm`.
-These can be defined in the `setup_cython.py` file in the commented area.

-Note, this does not work on the Mac M1, as these run on ARM chips.

-### GPU installation
-Installing the GPU code can be done after this similarly -- `python setup_cython_gpu.py install`.
-The GPU code is called in python by going python -> cython -> C++ -> CUDA.
+We suggest using the targets in the attached `makefile`.
+The steps are as follows:
+ - Make sure conda is installed
+ - Create the conda environment using `make create_BLANK_env`.
+Your options are creating a python, cuda, or pytorch environment.
+     - For the regular python environment, call `make create_python_env`
+     - For the cuda environment, call `make create_rapids_env`
+     - For the torch environment, call `make create_torch_env`
+ - Enter into the conda environment you made.
+These commands should respectively be:
+     - `conda activate GiDR_DUN`
+     - `conda activate GiDR_DUN_rapids`
+     - `conda activate GiDR_DUN_torch`
+ - We now install the relevant libraries and compile the C code:
+     - `make insall_python_env` will allow you to run the numba and torch optimizations
+     - `make insall_cython_env` will allow you to do the default cython optimizations
-You will need to fill in the cuda path for the `setup_cython_gpu.py` file
+     - `make insall_cuda_code` will install the cuda wrappers for the gpu implementation
+ - If you have installed the cython code, you can check that everything works by calling `make run_cpu_test`
+     - Similarly for cuda code, `make run_gpu_test`
+ - You can then remake the plots from the paper by `make run_analysis` and `make run_gpu_analysis`

+If you intend to only run the basic numba implementations, then it is sufficient to just pip install the setup.py file.
+This requires that you add the `--numba` flag/parameter when invoking GiDR\_DUN.
+Note that this does NOT implement the original TSNE optimization protocol, as the Barnes\_ Hut tree data structure cannot be re-made in numba.
+However, you can use GiDR\_DUN to obtain TSNE embeddings by adding the `--optimize-method tsne` flag.

 ## Hyperparameter Testing

 Part of the motivation for making an independent library to run TSNE and UMAP was to test all of the relevant hyperparameters.
-These can be evaluated using the other command-line parameters in `dim_reduce_dataset.py`.
-All experiments in the paper can be reproduced using the `run_analysis.py` script.
+These can be evaluated using command-line parameters in `dim_reduce_dataset.py`.

-Some specific hyperparameter experiment examples can be found below:
+Some specific hyperparameter experiment examples:
  - To run TSNE with the Frobenius norm and UMAP's normalization, call `python dim_reduce_dataset.py --optimize-method tsne --frob`
  - To run UMAP with all of TSNE's params except the normalization, call